An Ongoing Commitment to Keeping Children Safe

 Under our Zero-Tolerance Policy, in the event of an allegation of abuse, the Diocese notifies law enforcement, removes the priest from ministry, and addresses the issue transparently in cooperation with law enforcement.

 Rigorous background checks are required for clergy, lay personnel and volunteers in parishes and ministries.
 We also have significantly enhanced the screening for aspiring priests, both before they enter the seminary and during their studies.

-- A VICTIM ASSISTANCE COORDINATOR was appointed to assist victims and survivors of abuse with compassion, respect and dignity.
-Our Diocese has reached out both pastorally and professionally, not only to victims and survivors, but also to their families, who can be devastated by these offenses.
+A Victim Assistance Coordinator helps victims and survivors of abuse with compassion, respect and dignity.
+We have reached out pastorally and professionally, not only to victims and survivors, but also to their families.

-- We have required Mandated Reporter Training and have offered the training both live and online throughout the Diocese since 2015.
+We require Mandated Reporter Training and offer the training both in-person and online throughout the Diocese.

 Most Reverend Alfred A. Schlert, D.D., J.C.L.

 If you know of incidents of abuse in the Church or elsewhere, please report it to the State Child Line at 1-800-932-0313 or to local law enforcement.
 To speak to the Diocese of Allentown’s Victim Assistance Coordinator, please call her direct line: 1-800-791-9209.
 The Diocese treats victims of clergy abuse and their families with compassion and dignity.